percona/psmdb-docs/source/audit-logging.rst

 including authentication, authorization failures, and so on.

-To enable audit logging, specify where to send audit events using the :option:`--auditDestination`` option on the command line or the ``auditLog.destination`` variable in the configuration file.
+To enable audit logging, specify where to send audit events using the :option:`--auditDestination` option on the command line or the ``auditLog.destination`` variable in the configuration file.

-If you output events to a file, also specify the format of the file using the :option:`--auditFormat` option or the ``auditLog.format`` variable, and the path to the file using the :option:`--auditPath` option or the ``auditLog.path`` variable.
+If you want to output events to a file, also specify the format of the file using the :option:`--auditFormat` option or the ``auditLog.format`` variable, and the path to the file using the :option:`--auditPath` option or the ``auditLog.path`` variable.